 So e-scooters are the future of micromobility?

-I use my unpowered scooter to get to places all the time, because it’s so light – and I can do tricks in-between.
-But for most people, I believe e-scooters could be the quickest, most efficient and most convenient way to go places.
+I use my electric scooter to get to places all the time because it’s so light – and I can do tricks in-between.
+But for most people, I believe e-scooters could be the quickest, most efficient, and most convenient way to go places.
 They’re ultra-mobile and you can take them almost anywhere.
 It’s not just about the last mile only.
 The question is, how to make them more appealing for everybody.

 and most convenient